Trollkaaar/AssignmentInstructions-Rust/rust-task-5/README.md

 See `./chess-gui-templates` for two templates in Good Games Easily (GGEZ) and Piston.

-- _GGEZ_: Interface with game loop with implementation of `EventHandler`.
+- _GGEZ_: Interface with game loop through implementation of `EventHandler`.
 May not work on every obscure Linux configuration.
 - _Piston_: Events as a stream iterator.
 You write the event loop.
 Don't handle text with grace.

 ##### GGEZ and Linux